gbif/gbif-web/packages/react-components/src/dataManagement/api/README.md

 * variables: What variables to use in the query
 * ignoreVariableUpdates: do not fetch data anew just because variables are updated
 * lazyLoad: do not load data on mount, but wait until explicitly called using `load`
-* client: if no context provided or you want to override it, then you can provide a GraphqlClient
+* client: if no context provided or you want to override it, then you can provide a ApiClient

 returns
 * data: object with the data from graphql